Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 records returned by the current verification context filter.
 Therefore it is impossible to update records you are not a verifier for.

+Note that the `warehouseName` option must be provided when `includeUploadButton` is true.

 In order to set the decisions spreadsheet functionality up, a `[download]` control can be modified to include the columns required for verification.
 It can also be configured to output the button and resulting download file link under the records grid by adding the following options::